 “Yet, when you learn to forgive, you are no longer trapped by the past actions of others and can finally feel free.”

-Recall: As the name implies, you want to relive the situation, the feelings, the details of how it occurred.
-DO oyur best to view the details objectively and still allow yourself the full range of subjective emotion.
+As the name implies, you want to relive the situation, the feelings, the details of how it occurred.
+Do your best to view the details objectively and still allow yourself the full range of subjective emotion.

-Hold: Any time your mind replays the situation, hold on to your forgiveness.
+Any time your mind replays the situation, hold on to your forgiveness.
 Imagine the other person having all the wonderful things in life that you crave and more.
-We build empathy by imagining others success, especially in the forgiveness process.
+We build empathy by imagining others’ success, especially in the forgiveness process.

 Practicing forgiveness frees up emotional energy for other concerns.
 Practicing forgiveness promotes greater personal serenity as well as physical and emotional health.

 If you are having trouble forgiving your husband, for example, or any other problem within a relationship that is driving it all downhill, you may need to reach out for help.

 Having a third party will allow you to be more centered and have a better sight over the problem since they will see everything from the outside with a much clearer view.